-- Rules → popular symbolic representation of knowledge derived from data; - Natural and easy form of representation → possible inspection by human and their interpretation. - Standard form of rules IF Conditions THEN Class - Other forms: Class IF Conditions; Conditions → Class
+- Rules → the most popular symbolic representation of knowledge derived from data; - Natural and easy form of representation → possible inspection by human and their interpretation. - More comprehensive than any other knowledge representation! - Standard form of rules IF Conditions THEN Class - Other forms: Class IF Conditions; Conditions → Class